 While some states have begun offering licensure reciprocity, enabling teachers to transfer their certification when moving to a new state, according to the Urban Institute/Bellwether report, none currently offer this kind of interstate reciprocity for pension benefits.

 Some states, however, may have multiple public pension plans covering different groups or districts, and thus may offer what’s called intrastate reciprocity for pension benefits.

-It is, however, certainly worth asking your new state if they have such a program.
-That way you can determine if it is a feasible, affordable option for you.
+It’s certainly worth asking your new state if they have a service credit program.
+That way you can determine if it’s a feasible, affordable option for you.

 7. What about transferring my seniority?

-According to the NCTQ, seniority still provides enhanced job security in most states, and that definitely can impact your pension!
+According to the NCTQ, seniority still provides enhanced job security in most states, and that definitely can impact your pension.
 Thus, if you are relocating, it’s a good idea to ask your new school district if they have a standing policy for transferring seniority.
-Areas with acute teacher shortages might be particularly likely to have such policies in place.
+Areas with acute teacher shortages might be particularly likely to have such pension transfer policies in place.

 Even if there’s no existing program, it can’t hurt to negotiate.
 Ask if they would be willing to recognize some or all of your seniority.